Headings

 ## Transitions on individual slides

-You may also use the transition command on a single slide, like so: `[.slide-transition: push(horizontal, 0.3)]` or `[.slide-transition: false]`.
+You may also use the transition command on a single slide, for example: `[.slide-transition: push(horizontal, 0.3)]` or `[.slide-transition: false]`.